zubcevic/webgoat_ansible_role/README.md

 Dependencies
 ------------

-For the **native** install make sure you have Java installed with e.g.
+For the **native** install make sure you have Java installed or install it with the use of variables.
+See tests/localsecure.yml

-    ansible-galaxy install lean_delivery.java
+For the **docker** install supply the **webgoat_installtype** variable with value **docker** and have docker installed and on the ansible host make sure you have docker-py installed.

 Example Playbook
 ----------------